ISSS Link (e-forms)

 4. Be organized.

-• Have supporting documentation ready for presentation in case asked.
+• Have supporting documentation ready to present in case asked.

-• Don't bring papers to the interview unless prepared to show the documents to the consular officer.
+• Applicants should not bring papers to the interview unless they are prepared to show the documents to the consular officer.

-5. Be prepared to discuss what the applicant expects to gain from their time in the US and how they will use this experience in their home country.
+5. Applicants should be prepared to discuss what they expect to gain from their time in the US, and how they will use this experience in their home country.

 6. Be friendly and courteous to the consular officer and try to appear confident that the visa will be issued.